-A Fundamentalist Christian woman by the name of Lucinda Palestrant sent me the above email earlier today.
+A Fundamentalist Christian woman by the name of Lucinda Palestrant sent me the above email several years ago.
 Palestrant came to this site via a Google search for Darwin Fish.
-Eighteen months ago I wrote a post about Fish titled, Darwin Fish, A True Prophet of God.
-In this post I described Fish this way: Darwin Fish, the truest Christian on earth, a fundamentalist on steroids.
-Evidently, Palestrant is also a member of that elite, super-sanctified, elect remnant of Christians who supposedly will someday be rewarded by Jesus for their mind-numbing devotion to what they believe are the TRUE teachings of the Bible.
-Heaven awaits them, their reward for stoutly standing for true Christianity®, while the illimitable sea of humans past, present, and future will be cast into outer darkness, facing eternal torture and suffering because they were born in the wrong country, raised in the wrong home, or had the wrong beliefs.
-(See Why Most Americans are Christian ) And for people such as myself, those who have full knowledge of the truth, yet reject it and lead others astray?
+In 2015, I wrote a post about Fish titled, Darwin Fish, A True Prophet of God.
+I described Fish this way: Darwin Fish, the truest Christian on earth, a Fundamentalist on steroids.
+Evidently, Palestrant is also a member of that elite, super-sanctified, elect remnant of Christians who supposedly will someday be rewarded by Jesus for their mind-numbing. devotion to what they believe are the TRUE teachings of the Bible.
+Heaven awaits them, their reward for stoutly standing for true Christianity®, while the illimitable sea of humans, past, present, and future, will be cast into outer darkness, facing eternal torture and suffering because they were born in the wrong country, raised in the wrong home, or had the wrong beliefs.
+(See Why Most Americans are Christian.)
+And for people such as myself, those who have full knowledge of the truth, yet reject it and lead others astray?
 Hell, fueled by God’s hatred of sin, awaits.

 Palestrant warns me: The Lord knoweth the thoughts of man, that they are vanity.
 (Psalm 94:11) Evidently, this verse is supposed to scare me.
 God knows what you are thinking, Bruce, Palestrant admonishes, thinking that I will quake in my Sketchers over the very thought of her God reading my mind.
-Here’s what Palestrant fails to understand: I think her God is fiction, no more able to read my mind than Leonard Nimoy — of Star Trek fame — is able to do a mind meld and read my innermost thoughts.
+Here’s what Palestrant fails to understand: I think her God is a myth, no more able to read my mind than Leonard Nimoy — of Star Trek fame — is able to do a mind-meld and read my innermost thoughts.